In Cambodia, financially-struggling teenage girls often land jobs at sex establishments where they can make $100 to $200 USD per month.

 Located in Southeast Asia, Cambodia’s population is more than 16 million people, of which three million live in poverty.

-Launched in the country in 2004, Destiny Rescue’s rescue agents enter four types of sex establishments – most-commonly beer gardens – to rescue children by way of a covert rescue.
+Destiny Rescue’s rescue agents enter sex establishments – most-commonly beer gardens – to rescue children by way of a covert rescue.

 Once rescue agents have earned a girl’s trust – typically taking two to three visits – they’ll ask her to meet and chat at an eatery during the day.
 Here, our team invites them to join our reintegration program where they get access to counseling, education and skills training.